 Secondary infertility refers to a condition which causes when you already have a child and are trying to conceive another, however, it has many symptoms and signs similar to primary infertility.
-Although, in secondary infertility, a woman is unable to get pregnant or carry a baby to full-term of nine months even after having a previous pregnancy effortlessly and successfully.
+However, in secondary infertility, a woman is unable to get pregnant or carry a baby to full-term of nine months even after having a previous pregnancy effortlessly and successfully.
 Secondary infertility can be discovered either in one or both partners.
-Fortunately, there are many treatment options available including medications to boost ovulation, in vitro fertilisation (IVF) or surgery.
+Fortunately, there are many treatment options available including medications to boost ovulation, in vitro fertilization (IVF), or surgery.

 While women contribute up to one-third of the patients, one-third originate in men.

 However, in the remaining one-third, the cause is due to a combination of various factors or unknown.
-Age (above 30), complications from previous pregnancy or surgery, overweight, medications, sexually transmitted diseases, low-sperm production, alcohol addiction, and over smoking are reasons behind secondary infertility in both women and men.
+Age (above 30), complications from previous pregnancy or surgery, being overweight, medications, sexually transmitted diseases, low sperm production, alcohol addiction, and over smoking are reasons behind secondary infertility in both women and men.

 Causes of secondary infertility in women include